- Cloud Collectors Overview

 In the context table, the STIX/TAXII threat intelligence data is normalized so that it can be mapped to Exabeam target attributes based on a common information model.
 This model defines standardized objects for security content across Exabeam products.
 The mapped data is used to enrich security content that can be leveraged by downstream services such as Search, Correlation Rules, and Dashboards.
 For more information about the context table and mapped attributes, see STIX/TAXII Context Tables, in the Context Management Guide.

-Use the following steps to set up the STIX/TAXII Cloud Collector.
+Use the following steps to set up the STIX/TAXII Cloud Collector:

 Before you configure the STIX/TAXII Cloud Collector, ensure that you meet the prerequisites.